microsoft/vscode/README.md

 - For [Remote - Containers](https://aka.ms/vscode-remote/download/containers), use the **Remote-Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O on macOS and Windows.
 - For Codespaces, install the [Github Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension in VS Code, and use the **Codespaces: Create New Codespace** command.

-Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run full build.
+Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run the full build.
 See the [development container README](.devcontainer/README.md) for more information.

 ## Code of Conduct